SanityLacking/HTM/README.md

 ---
-Some other resources to help understand HTM. [summary article] (https://medium.com/@rockingrichie1994/understanding-hierarchal-temporal-memory-f6a1be38e07e)  or from Numeta themselves [here] (https://numenta.org/htm-school/)
+Some other resources to help understand HTM. [summary article] (https://medium.com/@rockingrichie1994/understanding-hierarchal-temporal-memory-f6a1be38e07e), or [here] (https://www.analyticsvidhya.com/blog/2018/05/alternative-deep-learning-hierarchical-temporal-memory-htm-unsupervised-learning/),  or from Numeta themselves [here] (https://numenta.org/htm-school/)

 The spatial pooler takes the data and generates a special static representation of it.